Looking into writing your own will online? Learn more about our free online wills platform. It takes less than 10 minutes and is completely free.

 Writing a will was traditionally considered an expensive and time-consuming exercise which involved hours spent talking to a solicitor and racking up legal fees.
-Now, with the advent of the internet and the popularity of DIY-everything, will preparation has been taken down a new – much quicker and much cheaper – path.
+Now, with the advent of the internet and the popularity of DIY platforms, will preparation is being taken down a new – much quicker, cheaper and more efficient – path.

-A quick Google search reveals just how many websites are keen to offer you an online will – many for a fraction of the cost of a will prepared by a law firm.
-But… is using an online will service risky?
-Is an online will legally binding?
-And, if you’re keen to go there, how do you make your online will?
+A quick Google search reveals a plethora of will templates, checklists, and online platforms – many for a fraction of the cost of a will prepared by a law firm.
+But is using an online will service suitable for your circumstances?
+Is an online will valid and legally binding?

 In this guide, we answer all your questions and cover everything you need to know about making an online will, including: